 - Never chunked encoding "overhead"

 What makes HTTP faster:

-Ultimately the net outcome of course differ depending on specific details, but I would say that for single-shot static files, you won't be able to measure a difference.
+Ultimately the net outcome of course differs depending on specific details, but I would say that for single-shot static files, you won't be able to measure a difference.
 For a single shot small file, you might get it faster with FTP (unless the server is at a long round-trip distance).
 When getting multiple files, HTTP should be the faster one.

 Both protocols offer uploads.
 FTP has an "append" command, where HTTP is more of a "here's data coming now you deal with it" approach.

 It could be worth noticing that WebDAV is a protocol on top of HTTP that provides "filesystem-like" abilities

 FTP has a notion of file format so it can transfer data as ASCII or binary (and more) where HTTP always sends things binary.
 FTP thus also allows text conversions when files are sent between systems of different sorts:

 If the destination uses a different scheme for encoding End-Of-Line characters ftp will correct it for the destination.
 For example unix uses only a NL (newLine x'0A') character and MS windows uses CR and LF (Carriage Return and LineFeed x'0D0A').
 EBCDIC specifies that a translation be performed from ASCII to EBCDIC (used on old mainframes).